 Kate and Ludo felt it was too important an asset to the area, farming and the community to be lost.
 They persuaded the council to let them take it on, keep it tenanted and run a business that would reconnect people with the land and keep traditional rural skills and crafts alive.

 It’s been quite a journey with the ups and downs that come with running a rural business.
 While it was unoccupied the farm had fallen into disrepair and there was plenty of work to be done.
 The first jobs were to make somewhere to house the smallholding animals, a barn for teaching and a house for Tim and Sarah.
 Tim started the never-ending task of stock-proofing the fields.
 Then came holiday accommodation – The Piggery, The Humble Hideaway, and The Hayloft.
-The Aquaponics Solar Greenhouse, the first of its kind in the UK, was launched in July 2014.

 July 2015 saw the first sold out Big Day Out Festival, with a brilliant line-up of guests and friends of the farm including Gareth Malone, Matt Tebutt & Tom Herbert.